 If the FT initial mobility domain association is used, then the PMKR1Name in the RSNE in the (Re)Association Request frame is checked to be included and calculated according to the procedures of 12.7.1.6.4 (PMK-R1).
 If the check fails, the (Re)Association Request frame is rejected with status code STATUS_INVALID_PMKID.

 The EPP AP shall verify that the RSNE fields other than the Length field, the PMKID Count field and the PMKID List field in the (Re)Association Request frame is identical to the RSNE fields included in the first Authentication frame.
 The EPP AP shall also verify that the RSNXE in the (Re)Association Request frame is identical to the RSNXE included in the first Authentication frame.
 If the validation fails, the EPP AP shall reject the association.

+If the FT protocol is not used and the FT initial mobility domain association is not used, the RSNE included in the (Re)Association Response frame shall be identical to the corresponding RSNE fields in the Beacon or Probe Response frames from the EPP AP. (#2335)

 If the FT initial mobility domain association is used, then EPP AP shall include the MDE, the FTE, TIE[ReassociationDeadline], and TIE[KeyLifetime] in the (Re)Association Response frame.
 The MDE and the FTE shall be the same as the ones in the second Authentication frame as described in 12.16.8.3 (FT initial mobility domain association).
 The reassociation deadline timeout is set to the minimum of dot11FTReassociationDeadline and the key lifetime in the TIE[ReassociationDeadline], and the PTK lifetime in the TIE[KeyLifetime].

 If the FT initial mobility domain association is used, then the PMKR1Name shall be included in the RSNE in the (Re)Association Response frame.
 The PMKR1Name shall be as calculated by the R1KH according to the procedures of 12.7.1.6.4 (PMK-R1).
+The RSNE fields other than the Length field, the PMKID Count field and the PMKID List field shall be identical to the corresponding RSNE fields in the Beacon or Probe Response frames (#2281) from the EPP AP. (#2335)

 If the FT protocol is used, then the EPP AP shall not wrap the Key field of the subelements in the FTE in the Reassociation Response frame and shall not calculate the MIC for the MIC field of the FTE in the Reassociation Response frame.
 The length of the MIC field of the FTE in the Reassociation Response frame shall be 0 (i.e., the MIC Length subfield of the MIC Control field of the FTE is set to 3).
 The Element Count subfield of the MIC Control field of the FTE shall be set to 0.